jpqy/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

-## Stretch & extra features implemented
+## Stretch features implemented

-- Button to toggle form appearance
+- Button to toggle appearance of tweet submission form
 - Scroll-to-top button
 - Animated buttons
 - Sass nesting and mixins used on some stylesheets

+## Extra features implemented

 - Dynamically displays time elapsed on tweets using timeAgo jQuery plugin
-- Prevents double-tweeting when spamming the button
+- Prevents double-tweeting when spamming the submit button
+- Clicking the retweet button prepares a new retweet message in the tweet submission form

 ## Dependencies